 About the Project

 Doors95 is an interactive browser game designed to teach users about cybersecurity threats they might encounter during everyday computer use.
-Set in a playful, retro-inspired Windows 95 environment, players are guided by Skippy, an AI assistant, as they complete various missions—each with the goal of avoiding viruses, phishing, and other digital dangers.
+Set in a playful, retro-inspired Windows 95 environment, players are guided by Skippy, a virtual assistant, as they complete the main mission of downloading Minecraft to play it with their friend Jonny.

-This project won 2nd place at the Hackaburg 2025 Hackathon, showcasing the team’s ability to create a fun and educational tool that raises awareness about online security threats.
+This project won 2nd place at the Hackaburg 2025 Hackathon, leaving a good impression with its consistent design and fun approach at teaching people about common cybersecurity threats.

 Background